| Eowyn awoke to feel Legolas' lips

 its effects are beneficial."

-She tasted it; it felt sharp and refreshing on her tongue.
-"Your
+Eowyn tasted it; it felt sharp and refreshing on her tongue.

-people should take it to Caras Arnen and Minas Tirith.
-And to
+"Your people should take it to Caras Arnen and Minas Tirith.

-Edoras," she said.
-"I am sure it would be very popular
+And to Edoras," she said.
+"I am sure it would be very

-"You can suggest it at the next meeting of the Council,"
+"You can suggest that at the next meeting of the Council,"

 Legolas pulled out a chair and Eowyn heard his breath catch.